eBOOK NOW AVAILABLE BELOW

 Kcon Master Sheet

-Included in the teaching guide is a one-page sheet that shows all 40 Kcons.
-I'm not sure why, but I decided to make a duplicate copy available here.
-Use it if you need it.
+Although there is a one-page sheet that shows all 40 Kcons in the eBook, I thought I should make a duplicate copy available here.

 Kcon Master Sheet